-- 7.3 An SBAT is an Apprenticeship or Traineeship (other than a HSAT) undertaken by a student enrolled in VCE or VCAL, with at least one day per week timetabled to be spent on the job or in training during the normal school week.
-The Training Plan must be developed by the Training Provider, together with the employer and the Apprentice/Trainee.
-A representative of the student's school must sign the Training Plan to confirm: - a) the student is enrolled in VCE or VCAL;
+- 7.3 An SBAT is an Apprenticeship or Traineeship (other than a HSAT) undertaken by a student enrolled in VCE or VCAL, with at least one day per week timetabled to be spent on the job or in training during the normal school week. - 7.4 The Training Plan must be developed by the Training Provider, together with the employer and the Apprentice or Trainee and in consultation with the secondary school. - 7.5 The Training Provider must ensure that the Training Plan reflects the requirements of the Approved Training Scheme and minimum standards for SBATs (see also Attachment 1). - 7.6 An authorised representative of the student's school must sign the Training Plan to confirm: - a) the student is enrolled in VCE or VCAL; - b) the student's study, training and work commitments form an integral part of that student's school learning program and study timetable and are consistent with the student's career aspiration as outlined in their career action plan; and - c) the Training Plan will not be detrimental to the student's overall education. - 7.7 The Training Provider's timeframes must not impede the ability of the school representative to sign the Training Plan within two months of the commencement of the Training Contract.